xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ### Inter-Domain Forwarding

-The Converged SDN Transport achieves network scale by IGP domain separation.
+The Agile Metro achieves network scale by IGP domain separation.
 Each IGP domain is represented by separate IGP process on the Area Border Routers (ABRs).